EV Ownership in 2026: Ranking All 50 States + DC

 What are tariffs on electric vehicles in 2026?

-Chinese EVs face a 100% import tariff, effectively blocking affordable Chinese models from the U.S. market.
+Chinese EVs face a 100% import tariff, blocking affordable Chinese models from the U.S. market.
 Additionally, all imported vehicles and auto parts face a 25% tariff regardless of country of origin, implemented April 3, 2025.
 These tariffs prevent American buyers from accessing sub-$20,000 EVs common in other markets.

 What is the NEVI program?